 If you receive the full new State Pension, you will see your annual income rise by £289.50, to £9,628.50 from April next year.
 Read more about how the State Pension works in our article How the State Pension works.

 Tom Selby, head of retirement policy at investment provider AJ Bell, said: “This decision (to scrap the triple lock this year) will ‘cost’ someone in receipt of the full flat-rate state pension £9.35 a week in retirement income – or £486.20 over the course of the year.

 “Each one percentage point increase in the state pension costs the Exchequer an estimated £900 million, meaning the Treasury is likely to save around £4.5 billion as a result of the move.

 “For savers, the decision to ditch the triple-lock was another reminder that the State Pension, while valuable as a retirement income foundation, remains uncertain and subject to the whims of politicians.”

 The impact of rising inflation on your pension

-Experts are warning that the increase in the State Pension isn’t enough to meet the rising cost of living, with inflation predicted to reach 4% by the end of 2021, partly as a result of rising energy prices.
+With inflation rising to 9% in April, the warnings of experts that the increase in the State Pension isn’t enough to meet the rising cost of living, are starting to ring true.
 Find out more about the impact of inflation in our article What does inflation mean for my money?

 Becky O’Connor, head of pensions and savings at interactive investor, said: “While those receiving a State Pension can take comfort from it heading up in line with inflation from next April, with energy prices rising by the minute and the cost of food and other consumer goods continuing to increase, people will not feel out of the words yet.